Allen Lane: Career as a publisher

 He rose quickly at Bodley Head, becoming managing editor in 1925 following the death of his uncle.
 After conflict with the board of directors who were wary at first—for fear of being prosecuted—of publishing James Joyce's controversial book Ulysses, Lane, together with his brothers Richard and John, founded Penguin Books in 1935 as part of the Bodley Head.

 Penguin Books became a separate company the following year.
-The legend goes that on a train journey back from visiting Agatha Christie in 1934, Lane found himself on an Exeter station platform with nothing available worth reading.
+The legend goes that on a train journey back from visiting Agatha Christie in 1934, Lane found himself at Exeter St Davids station with nothing available worth reading.
 He conceived of paperback editions of literature of proven quality which would be cheap enough to be sold from a vending machine; the first was set up outside Henderson's in Charing Cross Road and dubbed the "Penguincubator".
 Lane was also well aware of the Hamburg publisher Albatross Books and adopted many of its innovations.

 Most booksellers and authors were against the idea of paperbacks.
 They believed that paperbacks would result in individuals spending less money on books.
 Lane was very stubborn when it came to his company; he operated mainly on intuition and imagination.
 "He thrived in an atmosphere of crisis and came most fully alive under the challenge of great dilemmas."
-He was a creative genius that once he had an idea he would not stop until it came to fruition.
+He was a creative genius in that once he had an idea he would not stop until it came to fruition.
 Once he decided on creating paperbacks he set about in deciding what the books should look like and finding a name.
 He had decided that the books would be reprints so he also needed to approach other publishers to see if they and their authors would be willing to sublease the rights of the books.
 He was quoted as saying, "I have never been able to understand why cheap books should not also be well designed, for good design is no more expensive than bad."